SietsedeVriesTUe/RADYNVR-genmanysuns/README.md

 # LICENSE AND REFERENCING
 This program has been developed by Sietse de Vries in the context of IntelLight+, an Eindhoven Engine project (partners: Signify, Eindhoven University of Technology).
 The program is licensed under the BSD 3-Clause "New" or "Revised" License, see the LICENSE file.
 Special thanks to John Mardaljevic for his valuable contributions during the development of this method.
-Please refer to this program by citing: XXX
+Please refer to this program by citing: <DOI to be added>

 This program is part of RADYNVR, a Radiance tool for simulating dynamic natural lighting for VR applications.
 See the Public_summary_RADYNVR file for more information.
 RADYNVR is available for education and research purposes upon request.